marco-a/node-pushnotifier/README.md

-# d3l-pushnotifier
+# node-pushnotifier

-A small library to utilize pushnotifier's api in nodejs.
+A library to utilize pushnotifier's API in nodejs.

 ## Getting started